PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 When Engine executes the code that Compiler produced for step (2), it has to look-up the variable a to see if it has been declared, and this look-up is consulting Scope.
 But the type of look-up Engine performs affects the outcome of the look-up.

 In our case, it is said that Engine would be performing an "LHS" look-up for the variable a.
 The other type of look-up is called "RHS".

+I bet you can guess what the "L" and "R" mean.
+These terms stand for "Left-hand Side" and "Right-hand Side".